TrebledJ/trebledj.github.io/content/posts/programming/digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 Remember to generate code once done.[^codegen] CubeMX should generate the following code in `main.c`:

 [^codegen]: In CubeMX, you can generate code by choosing the *Project* > *Generate Code* menu option.
-Keep in mind that only code between `USER CODE BEGIN` and `USER CODE END` comments will be preserved by ST's code generator.
+When coding, keep in mind that only code between `USER CODE BEGIN` and `USER CODE END` comments will be preserved by ST's code generator.

 ```cpp
 static void MX_TIM8_Init(void)